refractionPOINT/lce_doc/docs/user_addons.md

 # User Add-ons

 ## Overview
-In LimaCharlie.io, the Add-ons marketplace is a place where you users can subscribe to various capabilities as provided by other users.
+In LimaCharlie.io, the Add-ons marketplace is a place where users can subscribe to various capabilities as provided by other users.

-Several categories of capabilities exists like Detections and Lookups:
+Several categories of capabilities exist like Detections and Lookups:

 * Detections are components you can use as part of [D&R rules](dr.md).
-* Lookups are lists of values to match in incoming LC data along with metadata for each value.
-They are use as part of [D&R rules](dr.md) as well.
+* Lookups are lists of values to match incoming LC data along with metadata for each value.
+They are used as part of [D&R rules](dr.md) as well.

 Users can create their own add-ons privately which gives them access to enable those rules in organizations they are members of, or publicly where anyone in the marketplace